FelixAburto/Implementing-a-SIEM-In-Azure-and-Mapping-Live-Cyber-Attacks/README.md

 <br />

-### Running PowerShell Script for Custom Log Creation:
+### Running PowerShell script for Custom Log Creation:

 The next step will be to log into our honeypot VM with Remote Desktop Connection.
-Once we are logged in run the PowerShell script "Custom_Security_Log_Exporter.ps1".
+Once we are logged in, run the PowerShell script "Custom_Security_Log_Exporter.ps1".
 The script is designed to parse out the data within the Windows Event Logs for failed RDP login attacks.
 The script also uses a third party API to capture geographic information about the attackers location.

 (***Credit for the PowerShell Script goes to Josh Madakor or "joshmadakor1" on GitHub***)
 <br />